danielendeg/nugetpackageupdate/specs/BulkExport/BulkExportDesignSpec.md

 4. Repeat #3 until `MaximumConcurrency` is reached.
 5. Sleep `PollingIntervalInSeconds` and repeat #1.

-In the managed environment, we have different options how to implement the worker.
+In the managed environment, we have different options when it comes to how to implement the worker.
 We could have one process dedicated for each account.
-This ensures isolation and availability to each account but if there is no export job to be executed, the process is simply taking up resources for no good reason.
-Alternatively, We could host a pool of workers that can be shared by list of accounts.
-To start simple, we can host the background worker in-proc like in OSS implementation.
+This would ensure isolation and availability to each account.
+However, if there were no export job to be executed, the process would simply be taking up resources for no good reason.
+Alternatively, we could host a pool of workers that could be shared by list of accounts.
+To start simple, we can host the background worker in-proc like we do in the OSS implementation.

 Note: